-Redcar blast furnace demolished
+Redcar's landmark blast furnace demolished

 - Published

-An industrial landmark which dominated the Teesside skyline since the 1970s has been demolished.
+An industrial landmark that had dominated the Teesside skyline since the 1970s has been demolished.

 A 250-metre exclusion zone was put in place for the levelling of the Redcar blast furnace, the casting houses, the dust catcher and conveyors.

-Following months of planning, air horns were sounded at about 09:00 GMT shortly before the structure was felled in a matter of seconds.
+Air horns were sounded at about 09:00 GMT shortly before the structure was felled in a matter of seconds.

-The blast furnace once produced 3.6 million tonnes of iron a year.
+Standing 365ft (111m) high, the blast furnace once produced 3.6 million tonnes of iron a year.

-The former steelworks site is being cleared to create the Teesworks industrial zone.
+The former steelworks site is being cleared to create the Teesworks industrial zone, the UK's largest freeport.

-Thompsons of Prudhoe, which carried out the work, spent months preparing and clearing the area.
+Thompsons of Prudhoe, which carried out the demolition with 175kg of explosives, spent months preparing and clearing the area.

 Observers were asked to watch from a safe distance with access along Gare Road in Redcar closed from 08:00 GMT.

+Redcar MP Jacob Young, also Conservative, described it as a "day of mixed emotions".

+"The best way to honour everything that the blast furnace came to symbolise is to press ahead in creating a better local economy for tomorrow."

-Teesworks said efforts had been made to reduce the impact of dust from the demolition.
+Ahead of the demolition, Teesworks said efforts had been made to reduce the impact of dust.
 However, it urged members of the public to be aware of the wind direction.

-The four enormous gas stoves which heated the furnace are set to be demolished separately in the next month.
+The four enormous gas stoves which heated the furnace are set to be demolished separately in the coming weeks.

+Two-thousand jobs were lost when the furnace was shut down for the final time in 2015.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.